atulX7/s3_plugin/README.md

-# 🚀 S3 Plugin for Data Sources Connector Framework 🚀
+# 🚀 Data Sources Connector Framework 🚀

-Welcome to the S3 Plugin for the Data Sources Connector Framework!
+Welcome to the Data Sources Connector Framework!
 This plugin facilitates a sleek interface for connecting with AWS S3, allowing you to fetch and analyze data seamlessly.
 Let's get you started!

 ## 📦 Installation